 “We are delighted to have signed a recording deal with such an esteemed label as Peaceville.
 We have full confidence that they understand this metal and CANCER as a band.
 Together we want to deliver an album that celebrates our 30-year existence and the old school death metal sound that we played a part in creating back in 1988 when the band was conceived.
 So rejoice and hoist the bunting fashioned from flaps of skin, and fill your balloons with the last gasp of a dying man!
 We are back from the dead.
 CFC.“

 They add: “The recording has gone really well.
 We have captured the raw essence of what the band actually sounds like.
 Death metal that will bite your balls off, spit them out, and leave you shouting for more!“

 So, there you go, readers… I hope you have enjoyed the CANCER story and I for one am very excited that a new chapter for the band is underway.
-Riff Relevant will bring further news, info and developments as they become available and until then, keep SPREADING THE DISEASE!
+Until then, keep SPREADING THE DISEASE!